apache/trafficserver/doc/admin-guide/plugins/collapsed_forwarding.en.rst

 Using the plugin
 ----------------

-This plugin functions as a per remap plugin, and it takes two optional arguments for specifying the delay between successive retries and a max number of retries.
+This plugin can function as a per remap plugin or a global plugin, and it takes two optional arguments for specifying the delay between successive retries and a max number of retries.